Human Resources Management

-- Our Department focuses on training students in the skills sought out by employers, graduate schools and law schools.
+- The department focuses on training students in the skills sought out by employers, graduate schools and law schools.
 These skills include critical thinking, communication, teamwork and project and time management.

 - Students can select the General Management degree or concentrations in Entrepreneurial Management, Human Resources Management, International Management, Operations and Technology Management or Organizational Leadership.

-- The faculty in our Department have over 200 years of collective teaching experience, have published in a variety of well-regarded journals and books, and are respected in the local, national, and international community.
+- The faculty in the department has over 200 years of collective teaching experience, has published in a variety of well-regarded journals and books, and is respected in the local, national and international community.